laststance/react-typescript-todomvc-2022/README.md

 ### 📝 Editor
 If you're going to code reading for learn, I recommend you [VScode](https://code.visualstudio.com/) or [WebStorm](https://www.jetbrains.com/webstorm/).
-Those editor has buit-in TypeScript supprt so code jumping woring as well.
+Those editor has buit-in TypeScript support so code jumping woring as well.

 But if you using Vim, there is great post for setup [Vim for TypeScript and React in 2020](https://medium.com/@vanuan/vim-for-typescript-and-react-in-2020-9724b9139be2).
 Written by [Vanya Yani](https://medium.com/@vanuan). 🤗